Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Experiments

-\paragraph{Sanity checks: standard PFL setups on CIFAR.} So far the main study is on our \PFLBed setups, we provide two sets of standard PFL experiments on the CIFAR-10/100 benchmarks\footnote{To clarify the connections to \PFLBed in~\autoref{s_pflbed}, these simulated datasets are single-domain and purely class non-IID.
+\textbf{Sanity checks: conventional PFL setups on CIFAR.} So far the main study is on our \PFLBed setups, we provide two sets of standard PFL experiments on the CIFAR-10/100 benchmarks\footnote{Compared to \PFLBed in~\cref{s_pflbed}, these simulated datasets are single-domain and purely class non-IID.
 The evaluation is faithful since the training/test sets are distributionally matched.} for proving the generalizability of \FedBasis.
 We use $3$ bases for CIFAR experiments.

-First, we follow the exact settings in Table 1 in~\cite{collins2021exploiting}, including the backbone and training detail, and evaluate the personalized performance of participating clients.
-We use the authors’ official codes.~\autoref{tbl:cifar} shows \FedBasis is also effective in this setup and performs comparably to the state of the art in standard PFL like \FedRep based on global features.
-We note that this is expected since the images are single-domain thus there might not be much need for the features to be personalized.
+First, we use the authors’ official codes to reproduce and compare Table 1 experiments in~\cite{collins2021exploiting} of participating clients, including the backbone and training detail.~\cref{tbl:cifar} shows \FedBasis is also effective in this setup and performs comparably to the state of the arts like \FedRep based on global features.
+We note that this is expected since the images are single-domain thus the features might not have much room to be personalized.
 This can be seen in the saturated improvements that many PFL algorithms perform similarly to \FedAvgFT in this class non-IID setting.
-In contrast, \PFLBed in~\autoref{s_pflbed} is cross-domain and class non-IID where fine-tuning features is important.
+In contrast, \PFLBed in~\cref{s_pflbed} is cross-domain and class non-IID where fine-tuning features is important.

-Second, we further evaluate by personalizing for new clients as our main goal in~\autoref{tab:noniid}.
-We follow the same CIFAR experimental setup in~\autoref{tbl:cifar} but now split the 100 clients into 80/20 clients for training and evaluation, respectively.
+Second, we further evaluate new client personalization as our main goal in~\cref{tab:noniid}.
+We follow~\cref{tbl:cifar} but now split the 100 clients into 80/20 clients for training and evaluation.
 Each new client is fine-tuned for 10 epochs.
-In~\autoref{tbl:new_cifar}, we see our \FedBasis is competitive against the strongest baseline (\PerFedAvgFT).
+In~\cref{tbl:new_cifar}, we see our \FedBasis is competitive against the strongest baseline (\PerFedAvgFT).